-- 1. Do one of the following: - Windows/Linux: From the top menu, select Edit > Preferences. - Mac OS X: Select Stage > Preferences. - ▶ Press Ctrl + U (Windows/Linux) or $\mathbb{H}$ + U (Mac OS X). - 1.
-Select the General tab. - 2.
-In the Save section, select the Auto-save option. - Interval (minutes): This is the frequency at which the auto-save takes place. - Inactivity Interval (seconds): When Auto-save is about to take place, it verifies if you are drawing or doing anything in the application.
+- 1. Do one of the following: - Windows/Linux: From the top menu, select Edit > Preferences. - Mac OS X: Select Stage Advanced > Preferences. - ▶ Press Ctrl + U (Windows/Linux) or # + U (Mac OS X). - 2.
+Select the General tab. - 3.
+In the Save section, set the Auto-Save parameters: - Interval (minutes): This is the frequency at which the auto-save takes place. - Inactivity Interval (seconds): When Auto-save is about to take place, it verifies if you are drawing or doing anything in the application.
 If so, Auto-save waits this number of seconds before attempting another save. - Ask Before Saving: Before performing an auto-save, you are prompted with a message to confirm if you want to save or not.
 You can choose to turn off this option. - Enabled: This enables the Auto-save feature.
 If you do not want the system to automatically save your work, deselect this option.
 The auto-save is off by default.